 At the completion of our royalty examination, we prepare a detailed report on our findings, paying special attention to any “red flags” and trends such as repeated underpayment of fees, overstatement of royalties paid, or discrepancies in the amounts reported and those actually paid.
 This report includes recommendations on ways to resolve any issues that are identified.

 As one of the premier advisory and accounting firms in the U.S., Gray, Gray & Gray has the in-depth knowledge of license and franchise agreements and operations, as well as accounting systems, to ensure a thorough and complete examination of the royalty report.
-Both sides of table are thus assured of the accuracy and validity of our findings.
+Both sides of the table are thus assured of the accuracy and validity of our findings.
 Our professional objectivity and understanding of licensing and franchise relationships can help both parties approach the royalty examination process with an elevated level of trust.

 Royalty payments are an integral part of franchise agreements.
 Royalties allow the franchisor to support the entire organization, including branding, marketing and business services that are provided on an ongoing basis to franchisees.